 A'La Art Studios – Lake Hopatcong

 Kids of all ages can explore their artistic side at this one-stop-shop open Wednesday–Sunday.
-Clay and pottery painting are perfect for the little ones, while older siblings will enjoy canvas painting or glass fusing.
+Clay and pottery painting are perfect for the little ones, while older siblings will enjoy glass fusing.
 There's a flat fee of $7.50 per child; prices range from $4–$50, but most kid-friendly projects run $15–25.

 Grab an easel and let the creativity flow at A Sip of Art.